Grid :- IO93ga

 I still use the excellent full-size Carolina Windom as my main antenna for the low bands.
-For those that think these antennas don't work - well this one has worked 290 DXCC over the 10 years or so that it has been up.
+For those that think these antennas don't work - well this one has now worked 300 DXCC countries (including deleted) over the time it has been up.

 For 24mHz I use a simple fixed dipole and have acquired a rotary dipole at 35 feet for 10m, 15m and 20m which provides a little directivity.
 For all other bands I use the windom although I find it quite poor on 30m.
 I'm trying to find room for a dedicated 30m dipole and I will probably have to sacrifice the top band sloper to do it.

 I'm not allowed to erect towers here so I pride myself on doing the absolute best I can given the small area that I have to work in so the windom and wire dipoles have proved their worth over the years.
 I managed to work 255 entities in 2014 and I aim to go better this year.
 I try to prove that a small garden and limited antennas are no barrier to working DX and I have a lot of fun entering the various DX marathons as I find my station and operating style better suited to them than contests.

 I am very proud to own an N3ZN key - see the picture below.
 In my opinion they one of the very best on the market.
 I also use a standard Bencher key - the same key I started out with 30 years ago.

 My main interests are in HF and VHF propagation in relation to weather, solar activity and seasonal effects.
 I spend a good deal of time listening to the NCDXF beacon network, and, in conjunction with data taken from the UK Solar System Data Centre, VE3EN's excellent Solarham site and the Space Weather site I try to work out what is happening in the ionosphere.